numaproj/numaflow/docs/core-concepts/monovertex.md

 ### A Brief History

-We developed MonoVertex because at Intuit we found that, there are a decent amount of applications that read from Sources like Kafka, Pulsar, etc., and write to a User-Defined Sink (DBs, etc).
+MonoVertex was developed because we found that, there are a decent amount of applications that read from Sources like Kafka, Pulsar, etc., and write to a User-Defined Sink (DBs, etc).
 Often, the transformation itself was not required because the User-Defined Sink can do the transformation before persisting the data in to the Sink.
 The extra hop through the ISB was not helping but just making things slower by adding more delays.
 Throughput was also getting limited to